Can I Get a Car With Free Insurance

 The first one is obvious: even if you do not end up taking the offer, just seeing such an enticing thing advertised might get you in the door of the dealership or the manufacturer’s brand of vehicle.
 But additionally, if the manufacturer offers free insurance, they get to control what type of insurance you get… which means that they can custom-tailor your coverage to suit their interests!

-Does not really sound ideal to me.
-Less skeptical people would also point out that such a promotion could also foster brand loyalty and make you more likely to purchase that type of vehicle again in the future, though that’s a less compelling argument.
+This is not an ideal arrangement.
+Such a promotion could also foster brand loyalty and make you more likely to purchase that type of vehicle again in the future, though that’s a less compelling argument.

 What About Free Insurance Quotes?